 The FAS-project started as a journalistic initiative to raise awareness for FAS, but eventually developed into a big multimedia awareness campaign, showing the dangerous consequences of alcohol consumption during pregnancy.
 By storytelling, the project raises attention to a relatively unknown problem in a personal way.
-The FAS-project started in 2013 and will continue until at least 2025.
+The FAS-project started in 2013 and was completed in the summer of 2022.
 The project consists of the book “Children with FASD – Kinder mit FASD”, films, expositions, a college tour, buddy projects and more.

 1st place Silver Camera, category documentaries